11/7/2024

 Ken Zee

 Thank you.
-Our SASE also infrastructure is also different than what my daughter competitor.
-I think that we, like I said, we own more than three million square feet of our own kind of facility, which if our own data center can deliver the SASE function, probably less than half compared to all this COLO and then also kind of only 10 to 20 percent cost compared to some core provider.
+Our SASE also had infrastructure.
+We're also different than pretty much all our competitors.
+I think, like I said, we own more than 3 million square feet of our own kind of facility, which if our own data center can deliver the SASE function, probably less than half compared to all this colo, and then also kind of only 10% to 20% cost compared to some colo provider.
 But we're definitely working with them because they have also good coverage.
-So that's where for us, we do have a cost-side advantage for structure side.
-Plus on the OS technology, on ASIC acceleration can lower the energy cost within the data center, within all the SASE processing.
-I think we do have a huge advantage both on technology, from infrastructure, and also leverage the business customer base we have on the far west C1.
-So that's the three advantage we have overall other SASE competitors.
+So that's where, for us, we do have a cost-side advantage for structure-side.
+Plus, on the OS technology, on ASIC acceleration can lower the energy cost within the data center, within all this SASE processing.
+I think we do have a huge advantage both on technology, from infrastructure, and also leverage of business customer base we have on the far west event.
+So that's the three advantage we have over our other SASE competitors.

 speaker